Guide to Installing Wall System 2

 Wall System 2 is one of the thinnest wall soundproofing systems available.
-This solution combines thin high density soundproof products to reduce airborne sound through party walls.
+This solution combines thin high-density soundproof products to reduce airborne sound through party walls.
 System 2 is based on using 25mm battens fixed directly to the wall.
 The soundproofing is then installed as detailed.
-Fitting Wall System 2 reduces good levels of airborne sound and with space loss to the room of less than 50mm is one of the thinnest solutions for noisy neighbours.
+Fitting Wall System 2 reduces good airborne sound levels and with space loss to the room of less than 50mm is one of the thinnest solutions for noisy neighbours.

 Installing the frame

-To ensure space loss to the room is kept to a minimum the battening should be fixed to the wall being soundproofed.
+To ensure space loss to the room is kept to a minimum, fix the battens onto the wall being soundproofed.
 The 25mm frame should be fixed to the wall using a strong no nails adhesive or mechanically fixed with nails or screws.
 Always ensure the batten is well secured to the wall before commencing the installation.

 Insulating the stud frame

-The new stud frames should be filled with the DFM acoustic insulation.
-The stud frame should be filled with no gaps between the insulation or the insulation and the stud work.
+The new stud frames should be filled with DFM acoustic insulation.
+The stud frame should be filled with no gaps between the insulation and the stud work.

 You can cut acoustic insulation with a hand saw or an old bread knife.
 Measure the opening between the studs and cut the insulation approximately 5mm wider.
 Cutting the slabs wider than the opening will mean the slabs will friction fit between the studs.
 You shouldn’t need to use fixing to hold the slabs in place; if necessary, a screw or nail can be fastened into the side of the stud to hold the insulation in place.

 Fitting the soundproof panels

 NOTE: Fit the boards with the blue face of the acoustic plasterboard facing into the room—the mass-loaded barrier mat on the back of the board into the wall.

 When you reach the edges of the wall, you will need to cut the soundproof boards.
 Cut the boards with a Stanley knife, hand saw circular saws, or a jigsaw.